mihailgaberov/caesars-game/README.md

 ---
 ![Julius Caesar](https://github.com/mihailgaberov/ceasars-game/blob/main/caesar.jpeg)

 * Level 1: Simple scratch card 3x3 (9 in total) fields with numbers.
-If three numbers in a row, column or diagonal are revealed, their digit will be the Ceasar 's key for the second level.
+If three numbers in a row, column or diagonal are revealed, their digit will be the Caesar's key for the second level.
 If no sequence is revealed, the player loses his money and a new game opportunity is given.

 * Level 2: A key phrase to be used in the third level should be found using the Caesar's key from the first level.
 The key phrase will be a simple phrase containing one or two words.